fadeevdev/chgk-telegram/README.md

 After registration a user can request for a random question taken from https://db.chgk.info/xml/random API.
 In parallel the question will be saved to internal service database (PostgeSQL)

 Bot will print a random question and will start a timer waiting for an answer, in case of correct answer this will be added to database to keep a rating of users

+#### Improvements for future
+1. Request for a question after desired date.
+Example API: http://db.chgk.info/xml/random/from_2012-01-01/limit1

+2. View your history of questions answered correctly